Anshc22/Sportify-Hotkeys-Toastify-/README.md

 ## Prerequisites

-- Create App and initialise Spotify Client id from this.
+- Create App and initialise Spotify Client id from this[https://developer.spotify.com/].
 - Use "http://localhost:2205/callback" for redirect url.

 ## Instructions